Hannah (name)

 Hannah, also spelled Hanna, Hana, Hanah, or Chana, is a feminine given name of Hebrew origin (חַנָּה).
 It is derived from the root ḥ-n-n, meaning "favour" or "grace".
 A Dictionary of First Names attributes the name to a word meaning 'He (God) has favoured me with a child'.
-Anne, Ana, Ann, and other variants of the name derive from the Hellenized Hebrew, Anna (Ἅννα).
+Anne, Ana, Ann, and other variants of the name derive from the Hellenized Hebrew, Anna (Ἄννα).

+Etymology

 The Phoenician (Punic) name Hannibal derives from the same Canaanite root and means "My grace is Baal".
-In the Books of Samuel of the Hebrew Bible, Hannah is the mother of the prophet Samuel.
+In the Books of Samuel of the Tanakh, Hannah is Samuel's mother.